Generative AI in Cybersecurity Explained: How To Use It?

 Exploiting Vulnerabilities

-By scanning systems, software, and user behavior, AI agent frameworks can pinpoint weak spots and enable precision-targeted breaches.
+By scanning systems, software, and user behavior, AI can pinpoint weak spots and enable precision-targeted breaches.

 Automated Hacking